stsrc/stsrc.github.io/static/media/pizza.2482169e75e6f3390f27.md

 # Pizza recipe
-Pizza is great for experiments.
-You can ferment dough for a while, you can add various cheese as topping, but there are also some constraints.
-All constraints which are known to me are written as **bold**.
 [Here you can find nice recipe](https://www.vincenzosplate.com/neapolitan-pizza-dough/), which covers how to make a dough.
 My recipe is very similar, so all thanks to mentioned site.

 ## Dough